milaboratory/minnn/docs/source/pattern_syntax.rst

 Pattern Syntax
 ==============

-Patterns are used in :code:`extract` action to specify which sequences must pass to the output and which sequences must be filtered out.
+Patterns are used in :ref:`extract` action to specify which sequences must pass to the output and which sequences must be filtered out.
 Also, capture groups in patterns are used for barcode extraction.
 Patterns must always be specified after :code:`--pattern` option and must always be in double quotes.
 Examples: